pingopingogo/CMPT353Project/README.md

 # CMPT353Project

  ## Group project for CMPT353 E100 Spring 2024
  Group Members: Xiao Le Li, Lavika Singh, Wai Lee Tai

+## Project Overview :
+This project aims to develop a machine learning model to detect Twitter bots.
+It involves collecting Twitter data, preprocessing, and feature engineering to create a dataset, and then training and evaluating machine learning models to classify accounts as bots or humans.

+## Dependencies :
+Dependencies
+pandas
+numpy
+scikit-learn
+matplotlib

+## Data Collection and Preprocessing
+The dataset used in this project consists of tweet data collected from Twitter.
+The raw data is processed to extract relevant features such as tweet content, retweet count, like count, and user information.
+The data is then aggregated to create a comprehensive dataset for each Twitter account.

-## Project Codes:
+## Project Codes Description :

 ### collect_user_data.py
 Required libraries: [pandas](https://pandas.pydata.org/), [twscrape](https://github.com/vladkens/twscrape), asyncio, time